NEONScience/NEON-Data-Skills/tutorials/Other/GEE/02_aop_sdr_lessons/2a_intro_aop_sdr_rasters.md

 ## Objectives
 After completing this activity, you will be able to:
 - Read AOP hyperspectral reflectance raster data sets into GEE
-- Read in multiple years of data and qualitatively explore inter-annual differences
+- Visualize multiple years of data and qualitatively explore inter-annual differences
-- Visualize data in GEE
-- Export data from GEE

 ## Requirements
  * A gmail (@gmail.com) account